 Kent urged the graduates never to take for granted the knowledge they’ve gained and the experiences they’ve shared during their college years.
 “There are many young people who are just as smart and intelligent as you who won’t get this opportunity,” he added, stressing that their degrees carry with them a responsibility to give back.

-Kent concluded by reiterating his confidence in the class
+Kent concluded by reiterating his confidence in the class of 2014.

 “The world is counting on you to deliver,” he said, “And I have every confidence you’ll do so.

 More on Journey

 - Condoleezza Rice Shares 7 Tips for a Successful College Career